 - Evidence of your legal name change if you have changed your name.

-Also, they will need to see original documents showing you have custody of any children for whom you are requesting new numbers and documentation proving their U.S. citizenship, ages, and identities.
+You will also need to show original documents indicating you have custody of any children for whom you are requesting new numbers, along with documents proving their U.S. citizenship, ages, and identities.

 Stalking is a form of terrorism.
 Minnesota’s anti-stalking law is aimed at a pattern of terrorizing behavior that is not covered under other laws.
 The purpose of the law is to stop acts of repeated following, harassing, and terrorizing.